Aw, sugar. That’s my first thought anytime I’ve got bad news.

 Resist the temptation to get bogged down by those details.
 Even if they’re true, those pieces are usually more distracting than helpful.
 Instead, offer a high-level reason that gets to the heart of those driving factors.

-4. Be careful in how you assign blame.
+4. Be careful in how you assign blame

-Was this outcome beyond your control?
+Was this outcome totally beyond your control?
 Stand by that.
 Don’t apologize for something that you couldn’t have helped.

 5. Be careful in how you assume responsibility.

-6. Acknowledge their disappointment.
+6. Acknowledge any disappointment

 This small gesture can resonate with your colleagues.
 And shared understanding is the best place you can land in a situation like this.

-7. Share lessons for next time.
+7. Share lessons for next time

 When there isn’t a perfect resolution or alternative, there’s (hopefully) at least some lessons learned.
-Have a dialogue where you can both share takeaways on how to collaborate on similar projects in the future!
+Have a dialogue where you can both share takeaways on how to collaborate on similar projects in the future.

 8. Offer the next best thing.